Fintech-Society/Robofunds-competition-2024/README.md

 https://matplotlib.org/

-Seaborn uses matplotlib but seaborn is more often easier to use
+Seaborn uses matplotlib but seaborn is often easier to use

 https://seaborn.pydata.org/